apurva3000/techblog/index.md

 ### GIT chat: rebase
-If you're looking to use git for real world applications and your team size is growing, chances are that you might have to start using rebase.
-This is used in scenarios when the master has been updated since you started on your branch, then you would have to merge the latest changes from the master to your own branch.
+If you're looking to use git for real world applications and your team size is growing, chances are that you might have to start using rebase soon.
+This is used when the master of the repo has been updated since you started working on your branch, then you would have to merge the latest changes from the master to your own branch.

-Since, I do not write these blogs underlying all the in-depth analysis but talk about things in general, I would mention my own experiences here.
+Without going too deep into all the details, I would mention my own experiences here.
 So, the first thing is that using a merge commit is ugly and ruins the master history, specially when the number of commits keep on increasing and it gets trickier to track everything.
+Also, rebase allows you see if you there any conflicts with your current branch to the latest master.

 In order to do a rebase, make sure you have updated your master branch and then from your branch run a rebase like this: